rspendl/tezedge/light_node/README.md

 ```

 ### Logging file
 Path to the logger file.
-If provided, logs are written to the log file, otherwise displayed in terminal.
+If provided, logs are written to the log file, otherwise they will be displayed in the terminal.
-In case it starts with "./" or "../", it is relative path to the current dir, otherwise to the --tezos-data-dir
+In case it starts with "./" or "../", it is a relative path to the current dir, otherwise to the --tezos-data-dir
 ```
 --log-file <PATH>
 ```